Advanced

 Low level nur usage

-When using your own commands as utilities and maybe even pack those into modules it may come in handy to run those commands one by one - either for debugging or to just get some small portion of your nurfile run in rare occasions.
+When using your own commands as utilities and maybe even pack those into modules, it may come in handy to run those commands one by one - either for debugging or to just get some small portion of your nurfile run in rare occasions.

 Do to this via your shell you can use --commands/-c, given the command some-helper from above you can for example only run this command by using nur -c "some-helper".
 I personally sometimes use this to only run certain parts of my install/setup tasks to speed things up.
 Of course you only should ever do this when you absolutely know what you are doing.